hannes-j/Factorio-Mods/TeleportShortcutsAndHotkeys/README.md

 In addition, hotkeys for teleporting configurable distances in specific directions are added.
 These "jumps" always ignore collisions and terrain.

-The final way of teleporting is by using a specific hotkey that allows to input the name of any map tag as teleport destination.
+The final way of teleporting is by using a specific hotkey that allows to input a name as destination - it can be any map tag belonging to the own force/team.
 Afterwards, this can be repeated directly by pressing another hotkey.

 -----
 Partially based on the mod 'Teleport Shortcut' by 'waltermundt'.